ElliotKillick/qvm-create-windows-qube/README.md

 ## QWT Known Issues

 I may get around to patching some of these upstream issues later if nobody else does.
-Some of them require building QWT for which I would have to become the maintainer for, but, as of right now, I simply lack the time.
+Fixing these issues requires building QWT for which I would have to become the maintainer for, but, as of right now, I simply lack the time.

-HVMs, not QWT issue (Windows, sys-net, etc.):
-- Until this [bug](https://github.com/QubesOS/qubes-issues/issues/4684) is fixed upstream you must fix app menu syncing for HVMs by putting the provided `qubes-start.desktop` into `/usr/share/qubes-appmenus` in Dom0 if none is present

 All OSs:
 - If Qubes GUI driver is not installed you must run `qvm-features <windows_qube> gui 1` to make display show up after setup is complete (Any OS other than by default Windows 7/Windows Server 2008 R2 does not support Qubes GUI driver)